OFA-Sys/OFA/README.md

 This source code is licensed under the Apache 2.0 license found in the LICENSE file in the root directory.
 -->

-## Multimodal Prompt Tuning for Unified Sequence-to-Sequence Learning
+## Prompt Tuning for Generative Multimodal Pretrained Models

 ### Overview
 This is the code for **"Prompt Tuning for Generative Multimodal Pretrained Models"**, [Check our paper on ArXiv](https://arxiv.org/abs/2208.02532).
 This paper explores prompt tuning for generative multimodal pretrained models, instead of the constrastive learning models.
 We specifically focuses on the unified sequence-to-sequence learning framework and implement on our OFA models.